- Award: MA, PG Dip, PG Cert

 - Campus: Paintworks in Bristol and Commons at Newton Park

-An industry-focused education in the business and practice of modern low-budget feature filmmaking for fact or fiction.
+An industry-focused education in the low-budget feature filmmaking for documentary or fiction.

 Why study Feature Filmmaking?

 This Feature Filmmaking course will give you an industry-focused education in the business and practice of modern, low budget feature film production.

 Modern filmmaking is collaborative; we’ve tailored the course for aspiring writers, directors and producers.
 We’ll help you develop your skills for a career working on feature length documentaries or fiction.

 The course is taught by several of the team behind award winning feature film 'Sixteen' including Writer/Director, Rob Brown (Course Leader).

 We teach you how modern filmmakers make feature length projects, while offering you practical experience of trying to make them yourself.

 - a fully developed feature film project; and